OEH has clear guidelines for use in assessing developments and activities within OEH-managed parks and reserves, or in adjoining areas.

 It is OEH policy to require proponents to submit a conservation risk assessment (CRA) prior to any approval being granted.
-For further information on undertaking a CRA, contact the relevant National Parks and Wildlife Service Regional Office.
+For further information on undertaking a CRA, contact the relevant National Parks and Wildlife Service Park Operations Branch.

 Preparing a review of environmental factors

-A template (DOC 395KB) for the REF is also provided.
+A template (DOC 388KB) for the REF is also provided.

 Preparing a sustainability assessment